 For academic environments, grids become more challenging when the professor or worse yet students must maintain the certificates, handling certificate requests, and placing signed certificates in the correct location.
-Security is a serious topic and should ideally be handled by those that understand its nuances.
 Our solution to this potentially confusing area was a group interface, akin to something like Facebook's or Google's groups.
 Albeit, those types of groups are not hierarchal, which is a necessity in order to have delegated responsibilities.
 Thus we have a two layer approach, a grid group for members of the grid trusted by the grid organizers and user groups for those who are trusted by those in the grid group.
 Members of the grid group can create their own user groups.
 A member of a user group can gain access to the grid by downloading grid configuration data available within the user group web interface.
 This configuration data comes in the format of a disk image, when added to a "Grid Appliance" VM, it is used to obtain the user's credentials and enabling them to connect to the grid.

 To give an example, consider our computer architecture grid, Archer.
 Archer was seeded initially by the University of Florida, so we are the founders and maintainers of the Archer grid group.
 As new universities and independent researchers have joined Archer, they request access to this group.
 Upon receiving approval, they then need to form their own user group so that they can allow others to connect to the grid.
 So a trusted member might create a user group titled "Archer for University X" and all members of university X will apply for membership in that group.
 The creator can make decisions to either accept or deny these users.
 Once the user has access, they will download their configuration data formatted as a virtual disk image and the "Grid Appliance" VM and start the "VM."
-After starting the VM, the user automatically be connected to Archer and able to submit and receive jobs.
+After starting the VM, the user will be connected to the grid and able to submit and receive jobs.

 Joining is easy; a grid requires a user to sign onto a website and download a configuration data, which can then be used on multiple systems.
 To support this process, the configuration data contains cryptographic information that facilitates acquisition of a signed certificate from the web interface through XML-RPC over HTTPS.
 The process begins by either booting the "Grid Appliance" or restarting a "Grid Appliance" service.
-When starting the service will detect if there is new configuration data, if there is, it contacts the web interface with the cryptographic information and a public key.
-The web interface verifies the user's identity using this cryptographic information, retrieves their profile from its database and binds that information with the public key to create a certificate request, which will then be signed and returned to the user.
+When starting the service will detect if there is new configuration data, and if there is, it contacts the web interface with the cryptographic information and a public key.
+The web interface verifies the user's identity, retrieves their profile from its database and binds that information with the public key to create a certificate request, which will then be signed and returned to the user.

 With a public web interface, we have been able to create a variety communities.
-By bringing so many individuals from disperse locations, we have been able to foster a large distribution of peers who all contribute in a bootstrapping community for others in the P2P system on which the grids run.
+One of particular interest is not the grid itself but rather a bootstrapping community for grids.
 The web interface has been designed to support many grid groups, so too has the P2P infrastructure as it supports bootstrapping into unique private overlays for individual grids by means of Brunet's ability to support recursive bootstrapping.
-By using the public interface, users have an opportunity to reuse our bootstrap infrastructure and only need to focus on the configuration of their VPN and grid services, which has been trivialized to accepting or denying users access to a group and turning on resources.
-We would like to note that there is no need to make an explicit public grid community through the web interface, since all "Grid Appliances" come with a default configuration file that will connect them to an insecure public grid.
+By using the public interface, users have an opportunity to reuse our bootstrap infrastructure and only need to focus on the configuration of their VPN